MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/readiness-assessment-fix.md

 | Error | The Azure Active Directory (AD) role you're using doesn't have sufficient permission to run this check or your tenant isn't properly licensed for Microsoft Intune. |

 > [!NOTE]
 > The results reported by this tool reflect the status of your settings only at the time that you ran it.
 If you make changes later to policies in Microsoft Intune, Azure Active Directory, or Microsoft 365, items that were "Ready" can become "Not ready."
-To avoid problems with Microsoft Managed Desktop operations, check the specific settings described in this article before you change any policies.
+To avoid problems with Microsoft Managed Desktop operations, check the specific settings described in this article before you add or change any policies.

 ## Microsoft Intune settings